How to wall mount a TV?

 2. Make sure the wall can be drilled into.

 Can you drill holes in your wall?
 With older houses in particular it is not possible to drill holes into the wall.
 One For All offers special mounting solutions for those occasions when you can’t drill into your wall.
-Click here to discover or TV Stand, a NO drill solution!
+Discover our TV Stands, a NO drill solution!

 3. Make sure there are no wires or pipelines nearby.